Virtual Magic Kingdom: Character profiles

 A new player began by registering an account at the VMK website.
 The player then set up a character (an avatar) and selected the character's gender and appearance (shirt, shoes, pants, hair, hat, face, and colors for skin and hair).
 The player chose a name for the avatar, but until the VMK staff approved the name they requested, their name was "Guest" followed by the number of player that they are (e.g. Guest7402548).
 If the name was not approved, the VMK staff would let the player create another name.
-The player also selected a "guest room", his or her own themed area which could be decorated with furniture, posters, a boat canal, train tracks, game items, or other material.
+The player also selected a "guest room", their own themed area which could be decorated with furniture, posters, a boat canal, train tracks, game items, or other material.
 One room was provided for free, and additional rooms could be purchased later with in-game credits.
 The player could enter a few lines of text, known as a "signature", which were displayed in the character's publicly visible profile.
 The character was then given a few tradeable items (mostly T-shirts), and was placed in the game.

-A player could also choose from a list of randomly selected "adjective-adjective-noun" names presented to him or her; if he or she chose one of these names, it did not need undergo staff approval.
+A player could also choose from a list of randomly selected "adjective-adjective-noun" names presented to them; if they chose one of these names, it did not need undergo staff approval.